unibo-spe/spe-slides/content/03-internal-dsls/_index.md

 fun html(vararg attributes: Attribute, init: HTML.() -> Unit): HTML = HTML(*attributes).apply(init)
 ```
 * A top level function to access the DSL
-* Mandatory parameter first (but with a `vararg` they are implicitly optional)
+* Mandatory parameters first (but with a `vararg` they are implicitly optional)
-* Configuration function in form of function with receiver
+* Configuration function in the form of a function with receiver
 * A `class` representing our entry point

 ---